We solve the main questions related to taxes in Spain.

 When is it due?

-The declaration must be filed from the 1st of April up to the 30th of June during the year following the relevant tax year.
-So in 2018 everyone will be filing their 2017 tax returns in April/May/June.
+The declaration must be filed from the 1st of April up to the 30th of June of the following year.
+So, in 2021 everyone will be filing their 2020 tax returns and your 2021 tax return you will file next year in the months April/May/June.

 The tax could be paid in two-stage payments by the end of June (60%) and the 1st of November (40%) of the same year if you do it by direct debit.
 Normally the taxpayer’s bank details are included in the declaration and the tax is automatically taken from their account.